ravenastru/Rainbow-Warrior-Manual-/README.md

 The Three Primary Planes (Fundamental Forces)
 These colors represent the core, irreducible domains of the Warrior's being:

 * Red 🔴 (Earth / Physical plane): The solid, grounded reality.
-This is the Physical Body, the sacred vessel anchoring consciousness in the present moment.
+This is the Physical Dimention, the sacred vessel anchoring consciousness in the present moment.

 * Yellow 🟡 (Fire / Mental plane): The energy of Attention, logic, and intention.
-This is the Mental Body, the engine of Sovereignty.
+This is the Mental Dimention, the engine of Sovereignty.

 * Blue 🔵 (Electric/Etheric plane): The container of the Soul's eternal blueprint and non-local information.
-This is the Archetypal Body, representing destiny and subtle guidance.
+This is the Etheric Dimention, representing destiny and subtle guidance.
 *
 The Three Secondary Planes (Integrated Functions)
 The secondary planes are formed by the combination of two adjacent primary forces, representing the necessary transitions for inner harmony: